Superalgos/Superalgos/docs/pages/suite/suite-design-space-workspace-and-data-structures.md

 It contains:

- * All <a href="" data-toggle="tooltip" data-original-title="{{site.data.concepts.hierarchy}}">hierarchies</a> with all of their <a href="" data-toggle="tooltip" data-original-title="{{site.data.concepts.node}}">nodes</a>.
+* All <a data-toggle="tooltip" data-original-title="{{site.data.concepts.hierarchy}}">hierarchies</a> with all of their <a data-toggle="tooltip" data-original-title="{{site.data.concepts.node}}">nodes</a>.

 * Nodes that may be floating around detached from hierarchies.

 * Information regarding the physical position and status of all nodes within the design space, even those detached from the hierarchies.

 The workspace is not part of any of the hierarchies; instead, it contains them.